Stockholm: Ferries

 Stockholm has regular ferry lines to Helsinki and Turku in Finland (commonly called "Finlandsfärjan"); Mariehamn, Åland; Tallinn, Estonia; Riga, Latvia, and to Saint Petersburg in Russia.
 The large Stockholm archipelago is served by the archipelago boats of Waxholmsbolaget (owned and subsidized by Stockholm County Council).
 Additionally, there are many for-profit private companies offering tours and regular service in the archipelago.

 City bikes

 Between April and October, during the warmer months, it is possible to rent Stockholm City Bikes by purchasing a bike card online or through retailers.
 Cards allow users to rent bikes from any Stockholm City Bikes stand spread across the city and return them in any stand.
 There are two types of cards: the Season Card (valid from 1 April to 31 October) and the 3-day card.
 When their validity runs out they can be reactivated and are therefore reusable.
 Bikes can be used for up to three hours per loan and can be rented from Monday to Sunday from 6 am to 10 pm.
+These bikes have unfortunately not been a huge success because of people throwing them into the water or destroying them.
+Although the city bikes are not the only victims of this, e-scooters get similar treatment.